top of page

 • Safe for Health: These products are BPA-free and carcinogen-free, ensuring the safety of food and consumers.

-• Functional and Versatile: Microwave and freezer-safe, they offer functionality for various food storage needs.
+• Functional and Versatile: Microwave- and freezer-safe, offering functionality for various food storage needs.

-• Brand Awareness: Restaurants can now get their logos printed on the tableware, fostering brand recognition.
+• Brand Awareness: Restaurants can now print their logos on the tableware, fostering brand recognition.

 This is just one example.
-Numerous companies offer eco-friendly alternatives like bamboo cutlery, reusable cloth bags, and paperboard containers made from recycled materials.
-By promoting and subsidizing these options, MCGM can encourage Mumbaikars and businesses to adopt sustainable practices.
+Numerous companies offer eco-friendly alternatives, such as bamboo cutlery, reusable cloth bags, and paperboard containers made from recycled materials.
+By promoting and subsidising these options, MCGM can encourage Mumbaikars and businesses to adopt sustainable practices.

 Benefits of a Stricter Ban